 UARSC classifies positions under titles and descriptions so that positions with similar duties and responsibilities are grouped together in the same classification.
 A consistently applied classification system with an appropriate pay range is essential for ensuring compliance with equal pay requirements and other legislative guidelines.
 Please see the Position Matrix to help you determine the appropriate compensation for positions in your area.
-UARSC utilizes the University’s Student Employment Pay Schedule for student assistant positions.
+UARSC utilizes the University’s Student Assistant Classification and Salary Guide for student assistant positions.

 When a new Regular UARSC position is created, it is reviewed and classified based on the job description before an employee is hired to fill it.
 Existing positions may be reviewed because of reorganization, new equipment or work processes, new programs, or significant changes that have affected an employee’s duties and responsibilities.